lopez-lab/vee_flow/README.md

 >"set -a; source /home/username/**_loc_of_new_flow_**/functions.sh; set +a"

 #### To start/setup calculations
+Use "git clone https://github.com/lopez-lab/vee_flow.git" to copy the directory to your home directory

 To create a new flow use "$PFLOW/utils/setup_flow.sh _name_of_flow_"

 To begin calculations use "$PFLOW/begin_calcs.sh" in the directory of the workflow